kyma-project/test-infra/prow/images/alpine-kubectl/README.md

 ## Overview

-This folder contains a minimal docker image that might be used for cluster control.
+This folder contains a minimal Docker image used to control the cluster.

 This image consists of: